 In the case of manufacturer defects in material or workmanship, High Sierra Antennas agrees to repair or remedy a defect without charge.
-The purchaser must obtain a return authorization number from High Sierra Antennas either by emailing from the website; www.hamcq.com and use the 'contact us' box..
+The purchaser must obtain a return authorization number from High Sierra Antennas email using the 'contact us' form on the website at www.cq73.com.
+The product must be shipped insured via UPS or FedEx with the return authorization number clearly written on the outside of the box.
 Unauthorized returns will not be accepted.